 Whether it’s Comcast blocking access to peer-to-peer technologies (2005), or AT&T forcing Apple to block Skype and other competing VOIP phone services (2007–2009), or Verizon Wireless blocking people from using tethering applications on their phones (2012), or any other of the multiple instances in which ISPs have taken away internet users’ right to choose, there can be no question that the problem exists.

-Pai on the Impact the Net Neutrality Rules Have Had on Investment
+Pai on the impact of the Net Neutrality rules on investment:

 “Growth in broadband investment has ... flatlined.”